zohar-p/CRM/README.md

 # CRM

-A React project made entirely from Material-ui components.
+My shot at a Customers Relations Management system, this React project is made entirely from Material-ui components.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
+## How to Run

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run `npm start` in the project directory, then go to [http://localhost:3000](http://localhost:3000) to view it in the browser.